Class Styles

 Benefits

-Yin Yoga poses are also designed to improve the flow of prana, or qi, the subtle energy, or life force.
+Yin yoga poses are also designed to improve the flow of prana, or qi, the subtle energy, or life force.
+It is said to balance your meridian lines (energy channels).
 Practitioners often comment at how unexpectedly energizing and soothing the practice is, offering deep releases.

 All welcome.
 Beginner friendly.